Cluster Munition Ban Policy

 The Republic of Turkey has not acceded to the Convention on Cluster Munitions.

-Turkey has expressed support for the humanitarian objectives of the convention, but generally has not elaborated on its position concerning accession.
-In March 2009, it informed the Monitor that “for the time being” Turkey could not consider accession as its primary aim was to fulfill its obligations under the Mine Ban Treaty, to which it is a State Party.
-Turkey concluded the destruction of its stockpiled antipersonnel landmines in 2011, after missing the initial stockpile destruction deadline.
+Turkey acknowledges the humanitarian concerns raised by cluster munitions, but has not taken any steps to accede to the convention.
+In 2009, Turkey said it could not consider accession until fulfilling its obligations under the Mine Ban Treaty, to which it is a State Party.
+Turkey completed destroying its stockpiled antipersonnel landmines in 2011.

 Turkey attended several of the diplomatic conferences of the Oslo Process that created the Convention on Cluster Munitions.
 However, it participated only as an observer in the formal negotiations in Dublin in May 2008 and did not sign at the Oslo Signing Conference in December 2008.

 Turkey has condemned the use of cluster munitions on several occasions.
-It has voted in favor of UNGA resolutions condemning the use of cluster munitions in Syria, most recently in December 2015.
+It has voted in favor of UNGA resolutions expressing outrage at the use of cluster munitions in Syria, most recently in December 2017.

-CMC member the Initiative for a Mine-Free Turkey works to garner domestic support for the Convention on Cluster Munitions.
+Cluster Munition Coalition (CMC) member Initiative for a Mine-Free Turkey works to garner domestic support for the Convention on Cluster Munitions.

 In March 2009, Turkey informed the Monitor that it is “not making use of cluster munitions.”
 Since then, officials continued to affirm that Turkey has not and does not use cluster munitions.
 There is some evidence to indicate cluster munitions were used at least once in the past, in 1994.